 One of the main goals of preschool is to get your child ready for the transition to kindergarten.
 A great program does this by building a foundation of academic, social, and emotional skills.
 Ask the director how their curriculum specifically prepares children for the next step in their education.
 You might ask, “What are the key skills you focus on to ensure kindergarten readiness?” or “How do you help children develop the independence and confidence they’ll need for a larger classroom setting?”
 The school’s answer should show a clear understanding of what local elementary schools expect and how their unique approach helps children feel prepared and excited for what’s next.

-Setting Your 4-Year-Old Up for Preschool Success
+How to Prepare Your 4-Year-Old for Preschool

 Starting preschool is a huge milestone for your child—and for you!
 While our teachers are experts at helping little ones adjust, there’s so much you can do at home to make the transition feel smooth and exciting.
 By focusing on a few key areas before the first day, you can give your child a confident start to their school journey.
 It’s all about building a foundation of independence, practicing social skills, and framing school as a wonderful new adventure.
 These simple steps can make a world of difference in helping your 4-year-old feel ready and eager to learn.